When talking about digital marketing, we all know that having a social media strategy can be an extremely powerful tool for businesses.

 - The order in which Instagram Stories get displayed on top of the user’s feed

-Across all content types, three factors affect how content ranks:
+Across all content types and rich media, three factors affect how content ranks:

 - Follower Relationships – The more you interact with a user, the more you will see their posts show up on your feed.

 - Relevance – Instagram keeps track of user preferences and promotes posts specifically curated for each person.